-The FNP-C is offered as full-time coursework - 90% online with several on-campus intensive meetings (for procedures, urgent care, and gynecologic/genitourinary care) each semester.
-Coursework is offered over 4 semesters, beginning in January each year, with 630 clinical hours in a variety of practice settings and synchronous and asynchronous online courses.
+The FNP-C is offered as full-time coursework - 90% online with several on-campus intensive meetings (for clinical procedures, and gynecologic/genitourinary care) each semester.
+Coursework is offered over 4 semesters, beginning in January each year, with 630 clinical practice hours in a variety of practice settings and synchronous and asynchronous online courses.